Moosieus/paradedb-elixir-api-proposal/readme.md

   order_by: {:desc, c.call_length}
 )
 ```
-The above assumes `search:` would work like Ecto's `where:` macro, defaulting to a logical "AND" for each expression.
+The above assumes `search/3` would behave like Ecto's `where/3`, defaulting to a logical "AND" for each expression.
 This would have to resolve to `paradedb.boolean` at the top level like so:

 ```sql
 search_idx.search(query => paradedb.boolean(must => ARRAY[...]))
 ```

-The maximal query also illustrates the need for search operators to have bindings, in order to disambiguate their targets.
+The **maximal example** also illustrates the need for search operators to have bindings, in order to disambiguate their targets.

 ## Optional parameters:
 The top-level `paradedb.search()` call accepts the following as options:
 * `limit_rows` - The maximum number of rows to return.
 * `offset_rows` - The number of rows to skip before starting to return rows.
-* `stable_sort` - A boolean specifying whether ParadeDB should stabilize the order of equally-scored results, at the cost of performance.
+* `stable_sort` - A boolean specifying whether ParadeDB should stabilize the order of equally-scored results.

-The could be handled like so:
+These could be handled in their own expressions:
 ```elixir
 from(
   c in Call,